Livonian Order

 formed in 1237.
-From 1435 to 1561 it was a member of the Livonian Confederation.
+From 1435 to 1561, it was a member of the "Livonian Confederation".

 History

-The order was formed from the remnants of the Livonian Brothers of the Sword after their defeat by Samogitians in 1236 at the Battle of Schaulen (Saule).
-They were incorporated into the Teutonic Knights and became known as the Livonian Order in 1237.
+The Livonian branch of the Teutonic Order was formed from the remnants of the crusading order of the Livonian Brothers of the Sword (a.k.a. the Swordbrothers) after their defeat by Samogitians in 1236 at the Battle of Saule.
+In 1237, most of the former Swordbrothers became members of the Teutonic Order, thus forming its new regional branch in Livonia.
 In the summer of that year, the Master of Prussia Hermann Balk rode into Riga to install his men as castle commanders and administrators of Livonia.

 In 1238, the Teutonic Knights of Livonia signed the Treaty of Stensby with the Kingdom of Denmark.
 Under this agreement, Denmark would support the expansion ambitions of the order in exchange for northern maritime Estonia.

 In 1242, the Livonian Order tried to take the city of Novgorod.
 However, they were defeated by Alexander Nevsky in the Battle on the Ice.

 Fortresses as Paide in land ceded by Denmark in the Treaty of Stensby allowed the order to contain the threat of Russian troops.
 For that reason, the order focused on its southern borders and Semigallia.
 Semigallia was a strategic territory for the Livonian Order.
 Lithuanians passed through Semigallia to raid settlements in Livonia, and they took advantage of the winter ice pack in the Gulf of Riga to reach Oesel Island.
 Also, this territory kept the Livonian Branch of the Teutonic Order separated from the Prussian Branch.

-Between 1237 and 1290, the Livonian Order conquered all of Courland, Livonia, and Semigallia.
+Between 1237 and 1290, the Livonian Order conquered all of Courland, Livonia and Semigallia.
 In 1298, Lithuanians took Karkus Castle north of Riga, and defeated the order in the Battle of Turaida, killing Livonian Land Master Bruno and 22 knights.
 In 1346, the order bought the Duchy of Estonia from King Valdemar IV of Denmark.
 Life within the order's territory is described in the Chronicle of Balthasar Russow (Chronica der Provinz Lyfflandt).

-The Teutonic Order fell into decline following its defeat in the Battle of Grunwald in 1410 and the secularization of its Prussian territories by Albert of Brandenburg in 1525, while the Livonian Order managed to maintain an independent existence.
+The Teutonic Order fell into decline following its defeat in the Battle of Grunwald in 1410 and the secularization of its Prussian territories by Albert of Brandenburg in 1525, while the Livonian branch of the Teutonic Order managed to maintain an independent existence.

+Livonian "confederation" agreement (1435)

-The Livonian Order's defeat in the Battle of Święta (Wiłkomierz) on September 1, 1435, which claimed the lives of the master and several high-ranking knights, brought the order closer to its neighbors in Livonia.
-The Livonian Confederation agreement (eiine fruntliche eyntracht) was signed in Walk on December 4, 1435, by the Archbishop of Riga, the bishops of Courland, Dorpat, Ösel-Wiek and Reval; the representatives of the Livonian Order and vassals, and the deputies of Riga, Reval and Dorpat city municipal councils.
+The Teutonic Order's defeat in the Battle of Święta (Wiłkomierz) on September 1, 1435, which claimed the lives of the master and several high-ranking knights, brought the order closer to its neighbors in Medieval Livonia.
+"A friendly (confederation) agreement" (eiine fruntliche eyntracht) was signed in Walk on 4 December 1435, by the Archbishop of Riga, the bishops of Courland, Dorpat, Ösel-Wiek and Reval; the representatives of the Teutonic Order and vassals, and the deputies of Riga, Reval and Dorpat city municipal councils.